UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ```

-Next we can run hierarchical clustering in conjunction with the generation of a heatmap.
+Next we can run hierarchical clustering in conjunction with the generation of a heat map.
 Note that we scale these data for improved visualization.

 ```r
 pheatmap(scale(countdata_for_clustering), main="Hierarchical Clustering",